black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 Now, you will need to update the text for the current monster's name and health.

 Start by assigning monsters[fighting].name to the innerText property of monsterName.
 Then, assign monsterHealth to the innerText property of monsterHealthText.

+# Step 120
+Now you can build the attack function.
+First, update the text message to say "The <monster name> attacks.", replacing <monster name> with the name of the monster.
+Remember you can use the concatenation operator for this.